Since the fall of 2008 I've been a certified partner of Infusionsoft.

 (If Salesforce only did email marketing, ecommerce, affiliate marketing, sales and marketing automation, web forms, landing pages, list segmentation and unlimited free support and let me pay monthly instead of one, honking-big annual lump sum I would DEFINITELY SWITCH to them.)

-However, since Salesforce does nothing else and since Ontraport doesn't offer a "traditional" CRM I'll give Infusionsoft a "relative A" and give Ontraport an "A-."
+However, since Salesforce does nothing else and since Ontraport doesn't offer a "traditional" CRM I'll give Infusionsoft a "relative A" and Ontraport an "A-."

 I say "relative" for Infusionsoft because anything compared to nothing is infinitely better.
 However, in absolute terms, if you ONLY wanted a CRM with no automation, triggers, etc., Infusionsoft's CRM component would get a "B-" or even a "C."